Getting on the Ballot

 Is the Final Vote on the Ballot Item Legally Binding?

-All articles involving issues that Vermont law states the voters or electorate are capable of deciding and binding the town, must be placed on the warning by the.
+All articles involving issues that Vermont law states the voters or electorate are capable of deciding and binding the town, must be placed on the warning by the City Council.
 Examples of binding articles include increasing the size of the City Council or school board, zoning bylaws, establishing special reserve funds, funding approval for particular equipment or improvements.
 These categories of articles are specifically mentioned in the Vermont Statutes as being for the electorate or voters to decide by vote.
 All others are considered non-binding.